BEING USED BY THE DEVIL

 "Looking diligently lest any man fail of the grace of God; lest any foot of bitterness springing up trouble you, and thereby many be defiled."
 Hebrews 12:15.

-As we abide in the grace of God, we are able to forgive and overlook the offences and shortcomings of others; however, if we refuse to forgive and cancel their debt, bitterness, resentment, anger, and even hate creep in.
+As we abide in the grace of God, we are able to forgive and overlook the offenses and shortcomings of others; however, if we refuse to forgive and cancel their debt, bitterness, resentment, anger, and even hate creep in.
 But it never just stops with us; we spread it like a virus to those around us, and in so doing, we drag them down into the pit of resentment and possibly evil surmising along with us.
 The devil who feeds our bitterness and resentment with all kinds of self-justifications then has a heyday, and the work of God is defiled.
 Therefore, "Be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ's sake has forgiven you."
 Ephesians 4:32

 FLATTERY (The tool of ulterior motives)